Let’s talk about case study interviews.

 Think About Your Target Audience’s Pain Points

-Before you start putting together your case study interview questions, you want to think about what you want your case studies to convey.
+Before you start formulating your case study interview questions, you want to think about what you want your case studies to convey.

-Case studies give you a chance to go beyond sharing simple results (which are powerful enough on their own and should still be an important part of the content), allowing you to dive into more nuance to fully address the pain points of potential leads.
+Case studies allow you to go beyond sharing simple results (which are powerful enough on their own and should still be an important part of the content), allowing you to dive into more nuance to address the pain points of potential leads fully.

-A virtual phone line company, for example, may want to consider going beyond stressing their 99% service uptimes and also touch on additional features they offer.
-Stressing that offer call scheduling to give business owners more of their time back on an automated basis, for example.
+For example, a virtual phone line company may want to consider going beyond stressing their 99% service uptimes and touch on additional features they offer.
+Emphasizing that offer call scheduling to give business owners more of their time back on an automated basis, for example.

 This case study from AdEspresso is an excellent example of what to look at when considering your audience’s pain points.
 There’s a client who ran highly seasonal campaigns who didn’t want to leverage discounts to drive sales to keep it fair for pre-order customers.
-It talks about her specific challenges and pain points, and addresses the overall solution instead of simply listing results.
+It discusses her specific challenges and pain points and addresses the overall solution instead of simply listing results.

 Expect Interviewee Objections

-When you first reach out to a potential case study subject and start discussing the idea of featuring their brand, know that you may run into some objections from the subject themselves.
+When you first reach out to a potential case study subject and start discussing the idea of featuring their brand, know that you may encounter objections from the subject themselves.

 They may be alright with you using some part of their story, strategy, or results while still being concerned about protecting their own or their business’s privacy.

-As a content marketer, for example, I know exactly how many of my posts are performing across some of my client sites; how much they’re driving in revenue, how much traffic they’re getting, and what’s bringing them there.
+As a content marketer, for example, I know exactly how many of my posts are performing across some of my client sites, how much they drive in revenue, how much traffic they’re getting, and what’s bringing them there.

-A client may be okay with me talking about working with them or sharing samples, but might be less-than-thrilled about me divulging information about their specific site pattern trends, the custom-for-them strategy we used, or information about their revenue.
-The case study from SEMRush below, for example, is extremely specific; not all clients may be comfortable with this.
+A client may be okay with me talking about working with them or sharing samples but might be less than thrilled about me divulging information about their specific site pattern trends, the custom-for-them strategy we used, or their revenue.
+For example, the case study from SEMRush below is extremely specific; not all clients may be comfortable with this.

 Be prepared for this before you reach out, and consider what you can do to accommodate requests.
 These objections may arise before the case study interview, but they may pop up during as well.